fresheneesz/bitcoinThroughputAnalysis/README.md

 Taking a look at [the world's lowest ranking peak internet speeds](https://en.wikipedia.org/wiki/List_of_countries_by_Internet_connection_speeds), it gets down to 1.4 Mbps.
 And according to The International Telecommunication Union, the average bandwidth per user for the lowest ranking countries was [around 5 Kbps or lower in 2016](https://www.theglobaleconomy.com/rankings/Internet_bandwidth/).
 While in the future, we definitely would like Bitcoin to be able to reach the poorest of people, currently that's unrealistic, so I'll choose 1 Mbps as the speed available to the 90th percentile Bitcoin user.

 The worlds internet speeds are increasing around 25%/year ([23% in 2015](https://www.akamai.com/us/en/multimedia/documents/content/state-of-the-internet/q4-2015-state-of-the-internet-connectivity-report-us.pdf), [26% in 2016](https://www.akamai.com/us/en/multimedia/documents/state-of-the-internet/q4-2016-state-of-the-internet-connectivity-report.pdf), [30% in 2017](https://www.speedtest.net/insights/blog/global-speed-2017/)).

+## Latency

+Latency is another factor that's relevant for time-sensitive data transmission, like propagating newly mined blocks.

+It takes light about 65ms to go halfway around the earth, and [in fiber optic cable](https://hpbn.co/primer-on-latency-and-bandwidth/) it takes about 100ms.
+So one could expect any hop (to another bitcoin node) to have an average of at about 50ms of latency per hop.
+In reality this is 1.5 to 6 times as long.
+In addition, last-mile latency is a significant factor adding around 15ms for fiber connections, 25ms for cable connections, and 45ms for DSL [1](https://potsandpansbyccg.com/tag/last-mile-latency/)[2](https://www.igvita.com/2012/07/19/latency-the-new-web-performance-bottleneck/).
+It gets even worse for mobile phones, but we'll ignore that for our analysis.

+While we should see last-mile latency improve as more machines move to fiber (and from DSL to cable), it's unlikely we'll see much improvement in latency beyond that, since fiber is about as fast as it gets for directed light.

+All in all, we can expect perhaps around 90ms of latency per hop in the bitcoin network for nodes using fiber, 130ms for nodes using cable, and 250ms for nodes using something else (like DSL).

 ## Hard drive space